locks-az/cse15l-lab-reports/LabReport2.md

 ```

 Error:
-The error was that inside the append() method, there was a while loop traveling to the last node.
-The issue was that the line adding the node was inside the while loop.
+The bug was that inside the append() method, there was a while loop traveling to the last node.
+Specifically, the line adding the node was inside the while loop.
 This means that the loop will run infinitely since each time the link list is adding/overwriting a node and then checking is there is a next node.
 There will always be a next node and the condition will always be true, thus running infinitely.

-When testing the code with any input, the loop runs infinitely and does not return a new linked list.
+Any input to the code is considered a failure-inducing input since the symptom is that the program runs infinitely and does not return a new linked list.

 Fix: